 The Savernake is an ancient forest.
 The Saxons called it the Safernoc.
 Aroyal forest was established in the 12th century, when it extended to an area of some 150 square miles.

-King Henry VII used to visit the forest warden, Sir John Seymour, for a spot of deer hunting, and it was on one such expedition that he met Jane Seymour.
+King Henry VIII used to visit the forest warden, Sir John Seymour, for a spot of deer hunting, and it was on one such expedition that he met Jane Seymour.

 The high point for the forest is considered to be the period between 1741 and 1814 when Charles Bruce and his nephew Thomas Bruce-Brudenell were custodians of the forest.